daleonpz/daleonpz.github.io/_drafts/dealing_with_anxiety.md

 ---

 For the last two or three days something was messing up my mind.
-It kept me wake up nights.
+It kept me wake up at nights.
 The peak was last night, I couldn't handle it anymore.
 My confidence was low, I was angry and frustrated.
 Usually, I deal quite well negative thoughts but sometimes it just sucks.

-Last night I was so depressed and anxious that I had to talk to a friend to release these emotions.
+Last night I was so frustrated and anxious that I had to talk to a friend to release these emotions.
 It was a cathartic for me to talk with her.
 After that talk I stared at the ceiling and thought about the cause of my bad mood and anxiety.
 The answer was very simple...

 Overall, I am anxious and nervous.
 I have improved, but I am still having a hard time  dealing with those feelings, and as it is expected I face very often uncomfortable situations at work, with my friends, and, of course, when training.
-In the latter case, it is quiet easy to trigger the anxiety, because it is probable to ask "what will happen if...".
+In the latter case, it is quiet easy to trigger the anxiety, because very often an obstacle makes you  ask "what will happen if...".
-Specially when it is the first time doing a jump.
+Specially when it is the first time doing the jump.
 It is very common that before my training sessions I set some goals, and I work on the drills to achieve them.
 However, even if I make the jump without problems I start to become anxious with no apparent reason.
 It was what I thought.